ℹ️Glossary

 Organisation

-An entity constituted as a joint-stock company or having another status, private or public law, which has its own administrative and functional structure.
-(E.g.: company, local authority, public establishment, company, corporation, firm, authority, institution or any part or combination thereof, association, grouping...)
+Entity constituted as a corporation or having another status, private or public law, that has its own administrative and functional structure.
+(E.g.: company, local authority, public establishment, company, corporation, firm, authority, institution or any part or combination of these, association, grouping...)

 Operational boundary

-All emission sources considered during an organisation's carbon accounting exercise as well as their breakdown by category and by emission category.
+All emission sources taken into account during a carbon accounting exercise of an organisation as well as their breakdown by category and by item.

 Organisational boundary

-All sites, installations and competencies taken into account during an organisation's carbon accounting exercise.
+All sites, installations and competences taken into account during a carbon accounting exercise of an organisation.

 Transition Plan

-Instrument for establishing an organisation's vision in the face of the low-carbon transition.
-It describes the objectives, trajectory and the set of actions and means envisaged for reducing emissions related to an organisation's activities, and their evolution to make them compatible with a low-carbon world in line with the Paris Agreement.
+Instrument allowing the establishment of an organisation's vision in the face of the low-carbon transition.
+It describes the objectives, trajectory and the set of actions and means envisaged for reducing emissions related to an organisation’s activities, and their evolution to make them compatible with a low-carbon world respecting the Paris Agreement.

 Empowerment